peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

 is more common than six, and a ``C/T`` SNP towards the end), all matched to *Phytophthora chlamydospora* with THAPBI PICT's default settings.

-With the new primer setting, we again get four sequences passing the abundance threshold:
+With the new primer setting, which you can see listed at the start of the header, we again get four sequences passing the abundance threshold:

 .. code:: console

     $ cat intermediate/SRR6303586.fasta
+    #left_primer:GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA
+    #right_primer:AGCGTTCTTCATCGATGTGC
+    #raw_fastq:70396
+    #trimmomatic:70357
+    #flash:67831
+    #cutadapt:67341
+    #abundance:43923
+    #threshold:100
     >e804f4fa9e197115c1f72b943e443dc7_33489
     CCACACCTAAAAAAACTTTCCACGTGAACCGTATCAACCCCTTAAATTTGGGGGCTTGCTCGGCGGCGTGCGTGCTGGCC
     TGTAATGGGTCGGCGTGCTGCTGCTGGGCAGGCTCTATCATGGGCGAGCGTTTGGGCTTCGGCTCGAACTAGTAGCTATC